DhwaniSondhi/Demosaicing-using-Bayer-Pixel-Pattern/README.md

 This algorithm is the first step of the imaging pipeline that reconstructs a full-colored image from the raw output of the digital camera’s sensor.
 The assignment was divided into two parts.

 ### Part A:
-- Used a Simple linear Interpolation by averaging four or two nearest neighbours.
+- Implemented a Simple linear Interpolation by averaging four or two nearest neighbours.
 - Built a kernel for each channel in following way.
 <img src="https://github.com/DhwaniSondhi/Demosaicing-using-Bayer-Pixel-Pattern/blob/master/images/1.PNG" alt="alt" width="800" height="300"/><br/>
 - Found root squared difference between original and reconstructed images.

 ### Part B:
-- Used an improved approach: Simple Bilinear Interpolation.
+- Implemented an improved approach: Simple Bilinear Interpolation.
 - This interpolation works for better for R values as R channel is sampled at a higher rate than the G and B channels.
 - Computed difference images G-R and B-R between the respective interpolated channels.
 - Used median filtering to eliminate splotches.